- Written by Kathy Dyzel

 Westland Medical Centre was established in 1987 with a single doctor and has grown over the intervening years to be the major provider of primary health care to the local community.

-Following an expansion of the facilities in 1999, the practice now supports a General Practitioner, four full time and a part time practice nurse.
-A visiting audiologist, a podiatrist, and members of the PHO Mental Health team are among those who make use of the facilities tat are available for visiting Medical and Surgical Specialists.
-Three full time receptionists, two part time receptionists and other clerical staff, including a practice manager, support the Practice.
+Following an expansion of the facilities in 1999, the practice now supports a full-time General Practitioner, a part time General Practioner, four full time practice nurses and one part time practice nurse.
+We also have visiting locums.
+A visiting audiologist, a podiatrist, and members of the PHO Mental Health team are among those who make use of the facilities that are available for visiting Medical and Surgical Specialists.
+Five full time administrative staff members and two part time administrative staff members, including a practice manager, support the Practice.

 The centre is deeply involved with teaching medical and nursing students from Otago and Canterbury Universities.